Are you looking for the best CRM software for your business?

 This top CRM software costs $10/user/month.
 That’s it.
 No premium plans with extra features, no contact limitations, no extra costs for additional services.
 You pay $10 for every user and you can use the entire platform.
 You can also cancel at any time.
 It’s as simple as that.

-If the lack of long-term contracts is not convincing enough, you can test Less Annoying for 30 days (twice longer than the trial period of most CRMs!).
-If you’re happy with the product, you can switch to a premium account.
+If the lack of long-term contracts is not convincing enough, you can test for 30 days (twice longer than the trial period of most CRMs!).
+If you’re happy with the product, you can get an account.

-With what might be one of the best CRMs for small business, you get lead management.
-This allows you to easily see all the information about your contacts.
+With what might be one of the best CRMs for small business, you get leads and pipeline management.
+This allows you to see all the information about your contacts easily.
 You shouldn’t be afraid of hard to understand menus and options, because there aren’t many of those.

 To make things even easier, you can customize the way Less Annoying looks and feels.
 You can also customize your pipelines by adding dropdown lists, text areas, checkbox lists, etc.

 If you need to open Less Annoying on a mobile device, you can do so without an app.
 This CRM is entirely web-based and works like a charm on any screen.

 It lets you sync your Google Contacts and vice versa.
 You can also integrate the platform with MailChimp to execute email marketing campaigns.

 It’s easy to contact support by email and phone, albeit it’s only possible in business hours.
 The company’s support team promises to do their best and answer queries after 5 PM, but you shouldn’t rely on that.